Improving performance of reconciliation

 Indexing can be used for improving reconciliation performance.
 Indexing a class form can be used to avoid the slow running of queries on the class form’s table.

-- If the reconciliation job is taking a lot of time to process CIs, a combined SQL API and filter logs must be generated on the Remedy AR System server and analysed using the Log Analyzer tool.
+- If the reconciliation job is taking a lot of time to process CIs, a combined SQL API and filter logs must be generated on the Remedy Action Request System server and analyzed using the Log Analyzer tool.

 The log analyzer tool report helps you identify the slow-running APIs and SQLs to determine the attributes to be considered for an index.